kbirk/esper/README.md

 ### WebGLContext

-In order to use WebGL you need a canvas element from which the WebGL rendering context can be created.
-The WebGLContext namespace wraps the typical process of instantiating one and keeps track of the all WebGL contexts created.
-The return value is a native WebGLRenderingContext object.
+In order to access the WebGL API you need a canvas element from which the WebGL rendering context can be created.
+The WebGLContext namespace wraps the typical process of instantiating a context and allows facilities for handling multiple contexts within a single application.
+The object returned is a native WebGLRenderingContext object.

     // Get WebGL context and load all available extensions. var gl = esper.WebGLContext.get( 'canvas-id' );